tomasantunes/markdown-wiki2/README.md

 ## How to run
 ```
-Create a secret-config.json file
+Create a secret-config.json file by copying and renaming the secret-config-base.json
-Go to markdown-wiki2-frontend/src/config.json and check your URLs
+Create a config.json file by copying and renaming the file markdown-wiki2-frontend/src/config-base.json
 npm start
 Go to localhost:4001
 Use the following URL to login: localhost:4001/login/[SECRET_TOKEN]